 The Board’s representation section conducts secret ballot elections to determine whether or not employees want to be represented by a union.
 Disputes over elections, known as R cases, are settled by regional directors and may be appealed to the Board.
 The Board’s Representation decisions cannot be appealed directly to federal courts.

-While the Board has broad rulemaking authority, it has only promulgated a handful of substantive rules in its 75-year history.
+While the Board has broad rulemaking authority, it has only promulgated a handful of substantive rules in its nearly 100-year history.